 Your heart pumps about 100,000 times each day.
 An occasional “skipped” beat can happen.
 But if your heartbeat is so irregular you can feel it, you need to see Brian Eades, MD, FACC, at CorCareTX.
-As an expert cardiologist in McKinney, Texas, Dr. Eades knows exactly when a patient’s arrhythmia is a cause for concern.
+As an expert cardiologist in McKinney, Texas and Greenville, Texas, Dr. Eades knows exactly when a patient’s arrhythmia is a cause for concern.
 If you feel like your heart rhythm is irregular, call the office or make an appointment online.
 When it comes to your heart health, it’s always best to be seen by a leader in the field.

 A heart arrhythmia is a medical term for “irregular heartbeat.”
 Your heart may beat too quickly, too slowly, or in unsteady rhythms.